Radiant Barrier from Energy Efficient Solutions

 Definitions:

-• Radiant Heat: Heat transferred by radiation in the form of waves which travels through space.
-Radiant Heat is absorbed or reflected by the first solid object it encounters.
+• Radiant Heat: Heat transferred by radiation in the form of waves which travels through open space and is absorbed and reflected by the first solid object it encounters.

-• Radiant Barrier: a material which blocks/reflects radiant heat.
-Made from reflective materials like aluminum, they typically block 95-97% of the radiant heat.
+• Radiant Barrier: a material which blocks/reflects at least 90% (higher is better) of the radiant heat.

-• Emissivity: the amount of heat which is "emitted" or radiated off of a surface to the surrounding air.
+• Emissivity: the amount of heat which is "emitted" or radiated off of a surface to the surrounding air (lower is better).

-In an attic with no radiant barrier, radiant heat from the hot roof travels down through the open space and is absorbed by attic insulation, ductwork, and air handlers.
+In an attic without radiant barrier, radiant heat from the hot roof travels down through the open space and is absorbed by solid objects including: ceiling joists, attic insulation, ductwork, and air handlers.

 Radiant Barrier Keeps Heat Out During the Summer